-As the Performer hierarchy evolves further, the lower-level Performers, terminating a Needline, perform OperationalActivities and these outputs, inputs, or triggered by the OperationalItems transferred by the Needlines.
+As the Performer hierarchy evolves further, the lower-level Performers, terminating a Needline, perform OperationalActivities and these outputs or inputs the OperationalItems transferred by the Needlines.

 Needlines may be specified by performance and constraint Requirements.
 A Needline should only transfer the lowest layer of OperationalItem.